yhsmedia/preschool/pages/cc_lessons/cc_review_instructions.md

 ### The schedule

-* You have 20 minutes for each session
+* You have 20 minutes for each session, that includes getting the kids in and out of the classroom.
+Actual time available is around 15 minutes.
 * You will have 3 sessions, doing the same lesson three times.
 * Rotation times are 11:00, 11:20, and 11:40
 * At 12:00, we end and get ready to send the kids home.

 ### Lesson Format
 Here is a suggested format
+* Sunday school lesson review - 5 minutes.
+* Application story from take home paper.
+2 minutes
+* Missionary of month.
+3 minutes
-*
+* Memory verse.
+5 minutes